OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:22

-But you know his proven character, that he served with me in the furtherance of the gospel like a child serving his father.
+But you know of his proven character, that he served with me in the work of the gospel like a son with his father.

 ## Philippians 2:23